Please visit our COVID-19 page for Community Fund Ohio’s response to the coronavirus including any adjustments to work hours and schedules.

 CFMF is responsible for the daily administration.
 All communication from attorneys, designated advocates, and people interested in setting up a trust should be directed to CFMF.
 CFMF’s Administrative Office in Northeast Ohio administers the trust accounts, documents deposits to the Trust, and receives requests for distributions from designated advocates.
 We handle closing the Trust at the Beneficiary’s death and distributing the funds according to the wishes of the person who established the Trust, as identified in the Joinder Agreement.
 Our Executive Director, Associate Directors in Columbus and Cincinnati, and Trust Development Coordinator are happy to meet with potential and existing trust clients, along with their counsel, to review questions or concerns.
 We also frequently give presentations on trusts, government benefits, and other issues that individuals with disabilities may face.

-What does Equity Trust Company do as the Trustee?
+What does The Huntington National Bank do as the Trustee?

-CFMF also has the sole authority to select the Trustee.
-Equity Trust Company accepted trusteeship on January 1, 2014 and is responsible for investing the assets, processing deposits, preparing trust tax documents, and issuing distribution checks as approved by CFMF.
+CFMF has the sole authority to select the Trustee.
+The Huntington National Bank accepted successor trusteeship on October 1, 2019, and is responsible for investing the assets, processing deposits, preparing trust tax documents, and issuing distribution checks as approved by CFMF.

 How long has CFMF been doing this?